 Some papers contain complete proofs; others contain no proofs.
 Include proofs where they explain the key conceptual points you are making, but usually you shouldn’t include technical proofs “for completeness”.
 The Annals of Probability writing style is OK, but often a more verbal style—how would you explain this to a colleague at the blackboard?—is more helpful to the reader.
 A “lecture notes” style is perfectly acceptable, and we encourage speakers at (graduate or post-doctoral level) summer school courses to submit write-ups to Probability Surveys.

 How are papers submitted?

-You can suggest potential referees for your paper.
+You are strongly encouraged to suggest a list of potential referees for your paper.

 Manuscripts should be written in Latex.
 Please see the LaTeX support page for IMS publications to use the IMS recommended template.